katiestar99/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

 should return in the module.
 As well as information related to the call itself, you will also have some response metadata.
 It is OK to return this to the user as well as they may find it useful.

 Boto3 returns all values CamelCased.
-Ansible follows Python standards for variable names and uses snake_case.
+Assible follows Python standards for variable names and uses snake_case.
 There is a helper function in module_utils/ec2.py called `camel_dict_to_snake_dict` that allows you to easily convert the boto3 response to snake_case.